rackerlabs/design-system/_component_design/popovers.md

 - The pointer apex is 8px from the side of the rectangle.
 - The pointer should start 12px from the corner.
 - The side on which the pointer is located depends on the location of the trigger on the screen.
+- Always open the popover towards the center of the screen.

 {% endcolumn %}